3liz/qgis-server-wmts-cache-plugin/README.md

 Default value: `tc`

-#### Layouts:
+### Layouts

 - `tc`: TileCache compatible layout, (`zz/xxx/xxx/xxx/yyy/yyy/yyy.format`)
 - `mp`: MapProxy layout (`zz/xxxx/xxxx/yyyy/yyyy.format`), moins de niveaux de repertoire
 - `tms`: TMS compatible layout (`zz/xxxx/yyyy.format`)

-The layout must be choosen according to the expected size of the cache: more the cache contains elements, more the number of directory levels must be important.
+The layout must be chosen according to the expected size of the cache: more the cache contains elements, more the number of directory levels must be important.

 ## CLI manager Installation

-A cli manager commend may be installed in the python environment using standard setuptools/pip installation.
+A cli manager command may be installed in the python environment using standard setuptools/pip installation.

 Once installed, the `wmtscache` cache command can be used to manage the cache content:

 - list cache content infos
 - delete project cache content
 - delete specific layer cached tiles